TAI CHI and QIGONG

 Qigong and tai chi are excellent fitness activities for beginners and people with health conditions.
 The postures flow together without pause, making qigong and tai chi look like slow, graceful dances that keep your body in constant motion.

-This class is complimentary for those diagnosed and caregivers.
+Classes are complimentary for those diagnosed and caregivers.
 All other may attend for a fee.
 A one time registration is necessary.

 Supported by